-When the global coronavirus pandemic hit Australia, Todd Winther went into a self-imposed lockdown for 58 days.
+When the hit Australia, Todd Winther went into a self-imposed lockdown for 58 days.

 For the 37-year-old, who lives with cerebral palsy, the health crisis presents a special risk.
 He is more likely to become severely ill if he contracts the virus and the risk of community infection is particularly high due his need for constant care.